SyedIshmumAhnaf/chatbot-summarizer/README.md

 - Unlike simple frequency, TF-IDF gives more meaningful keywords and is especially useful in cases where basic counting gives too much weight to generic words like `python`.

 Implementing this felt like a big step forward in understanding how real-world NLP tools work!

+## 🪞 Reflection

+This was my first time building a full text processing pipeline using Python and NLP libraries.
+I started by writing basic parsing logic, then learned how to tokenize and filter text using NLTK.
+Adding TF-IDF was a challenge that pushed me to explore new tools like `scikit-learn`.

+If I were to do this again or on a larger scale, I would:
+- Organize the project using folders like `/data`, `/output`, and `/src`
+- Add unit tests and logging
+- Consider integrating a web interface for non-technical users

+This project helped me better understand natural language processing, data preprocessing, and Python tooling — and I’m excited to explore more!